Q&A with Marc

 Don’t miss Marc’s blog post about how he merges app feature engagement metrics with CAC by channel/campaign/ad set (all the way to the creative/ad copy) to report which features are the most valuable for their app.

-Marc Atiyeh is the Chief Strategy Officer at Clarity Money where he focuses on growth efforts including: User Acquisition, Operations, Partnerships, and Marketing.
+Marc Atiyeh was formerly Chief Strategy Officer at Clarity Money where he focused on growth efforts that included: User Acquisition, Operations, Partnerships, and Marketing.
 Prior to joining Clarity Money, Marc was the Head of Growth at Paribus where he ramped up to almost 1,000,000 users in 12 months until they were acquired by Capital One.
 He’s fluent in English, French, and Arabic, with conversational skills in Spanish and Italian.
 Besides squash, he enjoys playing tennis, basketball, and poker.

 In your own words, tell us about the app(s) that you manage?

 We are a group of smart, technology savvy people who have budgets and expenses just like you – and we often find it frustrating to deal with them.

 In today’s overworked and noisy world, we are all busy and pulled in many different directions.
 Sometimes it feels as though we are being taken advantage of by big banks and corporations.